teresamoser/Th_-Catipult-Game/README.md

 - Engine: the Engine is responsible for handling all the elements that the user does not directly see.
 Game objects, the Physics engine, and save/load systems all fall into this catagory.

+## Catapult Game states
+### IDLE GAME STATES

+Primed: Catapult is in its Primed position, without a rock loaded
+Fired: Catapult arm is in its furthest deployed state.
+Loaded: As Primed, but a rock is on the launch arm

+### ACTIVE GAME STATES

+Fireing: While in this state, the catapult's arm swings out, launching a rock
+Arming: While in this state, the catapult arm will slowly wind back until it reaches its "Primed" Position

+### Other notes
+there is a varable called "arm_game_state" and this referes to either "Primed" (a rock is loaded) or